 MIRADOR DE SAN NICOLAS — The most iconic view of the Alhambra.
 A small square in the Albaicín neighbourhood perched directly across from the palace.
 At golden hour, the light turns the Alhambra amber and the Sierra Nevada glows behind it.
 This is where I shoot when a couple wants one defining image.

 THE ALBAICÍN STREETS— The Moorish quarter is a labyrinth of steep narrow lanes, whitewashed walls and wooden doorways that open onto unexpected gardens.
 Less iconic than the Mirador but more intimate — wandering here with a couple always produces the most natural, unguarded images.
+I shoot the Albaicín on Portra 400 and let the white walls and warm stone do everything.
+The light bouncing between the buildings creates a softness that's completely different from the structured drama of the Alhambra — and on film, the two locations in the same gallery give couples a range they don't expect.

 GENERALIFE GARDENS — The summer palace gardens of the Nasrid kings.
 Fountains, cypress trees, rose beds and tiled water channels.
 The scale is peaceful and the light, when it filters through the cypress trees in the late afternoon, is extraordinary on film.